ahmadadejumo/ahmadadejumo/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Science at Kano University Of Science and Technology Wudil.
-- 💼 &nbsp; Working as a Software developer at stem lab kano.
+- 💼 &nbsp; Working as a Software developer for a startup.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Blockchain Development and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>